DataSunrise Achieves AWS DevOps Competency Status in AWS DevSecOps and Monitoring, Logging, Performance

 Conclusion

-Auditing ScyllaDB is essential for maintaining data security, ensuring compliance, and detecting potential threats.
-While ScyllaDB’s native auditing tools provide a solid foundation, DataSunrise offers a more comprehensive solution with advanced features like real-time monitoring, detailed audit trails, and automated compliance reporting.
+Auditing ScyllaDB is essential for data protection and regulatory compliance.
+While ScyllaDB’s native tools offer a solid foundation, DataSunrise provides advanced features such as real-time query logging, enriched audit trails, and automated reporting.

 Next